spring-attic/sagan/README.md

-## Sagan – the spring.io site and reference application
+## Sagan: the spring.io site and reference application

 Welcome!
 The code in this repository is deployed and running right now at <http://spring.io>.
 The [blog][], the collection of [guides][], and most everything else you'll see there is implemented right here.